Knowledge dissemination and work obligations

 - You can only be required to undertake teaching or other forms of knowledge dissemination related to your PhD project.

 - Activities related to teaching and knowledge dissemination must be stated in your PhD plan.

 - If you wish, you can undertake teaching which is not related to your PhD project.
 However, this must be by agreement with your principal supervisor.

 - As a PhD student, your assigned teaching activities may not exceed 100 teaching hours per year (on average).

-Please see the complete guidelines for the work obligations off PhD students issued by the Dean in December 2014.
+Please see the complete guidelines for PhD students’ teaching activities and work obligations at the Faculty issued by the Dean in December 2014.